cloudbees-days/cloudbees-ci-pipeline-workshop/stage-specific-agents.md

 >**NOTE:** The sh 'java -version' step before the `container('nodejs')` completed successfully this time because it used the default `jnlp` container to execute any steps not in the `container` block.

 ### Finished Jenkinsfile for *Stage Specific Agents*
-**Important**: For the finished Jenkinsfile for this stage, remove the `sh 'jave -version'` step and make sure you copy the Pipeline as below and replace yours.
+**Important**: For the finished Jenkinsfile for this stage, remove the `sh 'java -version'` step and make sure you copy the Pipeline as below and replace yours.
 NOTE: We also added some global [`options` directives](https://jenkins.io/doc/book/pipeline/syntax/#options).
 If you would like to learn more about Declarative Pipeline `options` you can check out Lab 8.
 [Using the `options` directive](./options-directive.md).
 ```
 pipeline {
   agent { label 'nodejs-app' }